Welcome new advisors and returning advisors looking for updates and "One-Stop" advisor resources.

 Henderson Community College academic advising empowers students to become responsible for their own academic success.
 Faculty advisors are committed to providing accurate and comprehensive academic advising.
 Working together, students and advisors develop one-on-one relationships and share responsibility to assist students to make choices and define goals; guide students through administrative processes; connect students to campus services and resources; and encourage the intellectual growth of students.

-HCC has adopted a First Semester Advising Syllabus for use during a student s initial semester in college.
-The first-semester advising syllabus is electronically generated during the required New Student Orientation.
-The advising syllabus contains a wealth of information for students new to Henderson Community College, including important advising contacts and a checklist of items to complete during the student s first semester in college.
-Each academic advisor has access to the electronic version of the first-semester syllabus from their office computer.
-In Spring 2014 HCC began piloting a Second Tier Advising Syllabus.
+HCC began using the Second Tier Advising Syllabus in spring 2014.
 This syllabus is specific to each program and will be completed by the student and his or her assigned academic advisor and used as a path for student success.
 This syllabus is divided into areas such as academic goals, career goals, advising goals, and program goals, students need to complete based on the number of credit hours earned at the college.

 - Seek advising from assigned advisor at appropriate times.
 An appointment may be necessary.